meltano/meltano/docs/docs/contribute/prerequisites.md

 ## System Database

-Meltano API and CLI are both supported by a database that is managed using Alembic migrations.
+Certain features of Meltano are supported by a database that is managed using Alembic migrations.

 :::caution